Alice Rivlin: Career

 Alice Rivlin was affiliated several times with the Brookings Institution, including stints in 1957–1966, 1969–1975, 1983–1993, and 1999 to her death.
 She was a visiting professor at Georgetown University's McCourt School of Public Policy.
 From 1968 to 1969, she was appointed by President Lyndon B. Johnson as Assistant Secretary for Planning and Evaluation, United States Department of Health, Education, and Welfare.
 In 1971 she authored Systematic Thinking for Social Action.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1973.

 Rivlin was the first director of the newly established Congressional Budget Office (CBO) during 1975–1983.
 As head of the CBO, she was a persistent and vociferous critic of Reaganomics.
-She named 1983 MacArthur Fellow in recognition of her role as CBO creator.
+She was named a 1983 MacArthur Fellow in recognition of her role as CBO creator.
 After that Dr. Rivlin served as the deputy director of Office of Management and Budget (OMB) from 1993 to 1994 and was elevated to OMB director from 1994 to 1996 both in the Clinton administration.
 President Clinton nominated her as the Vice Chair of the Federal Reserve from 1996 to 1999.
 Upon confirmation, Rivlin became the highest-ranked woman in the history of the Federal Reserve at that time.
 She was also chair of the District of Columbia Financial Responsibility and Management Assistance Authority from 1998 to 2001.

 In 2012, she received a Foremother Award from the National Research Center for Women & Families.

-Rivlin was on the Board of Directors at the National Institute for Civil Discourse (NICD).
+Rivlin was on the board of directors at the National Institute for Civil Discourse (NICD).
 The institute was created at the University of Arizona after the tragic shooting of former Congresswoman Gabrielle Giffords in 2011, that killed 6 people and wounded 13 others.